Michael Chilaka: Hapoel Umm al-Fahm

 Chilaka was sent on loan by Maccabi Tel Aviv to Hapoel Umm al-Fahm for the second half of their 2022–23 season.

 San Diego Loyal

 After his contract with Maccabi Tel Aviv expired, Chilaka signed with San Diego Loyal of USL Championship in the United States.

 Forward Madison

 Chilaka signed with Forward Madison of USL League One on January 10, 2024, in advance of their 2024 season.
+On October 4, 2024, Chilaka scored his first goal for the club, scoring on a header in a 4–2 victory over Charlotte Independence.
+In two seasons at the club Chilaka made 54 appearances scoring one goal.

+Maccabi Jaffa

+After the 2025 USL League One season Chilaka returned to Israel and signed with Maccabi Jaffa in Liga Leumit.
+He remained with the club for a few months before returning to the United States.

+New York Cosmos

+On July 23, 2026, Chilaka returned to the United States signing with New York Cosmos.

 International career

 Chilaka played for Israel's U-17 team, appearing in international friendlies against Ukraine and Belarus in January 2017.

 Personal

 Chilaka has both Israeli and Nigerian citizenship, having an Israeli mother and Nigerian father.